D101028/The-Pygame-RPG-Maker/Tutorial/map-data.md

     Format: [Command Unit](#command-unit)

-There must be one page unit in the pages which `condition` value must be null.
+There must be one page unit in the pages which `condition` value is null.

 ## Command Unit